-An extremely early roundup of 'Wonder Woman 2' rumors
+An extremely early roundup of 'Wonder Woman 2' news and rumors

 What do the Hollywood tea leaves say about a sequel for the Amazon warrior princess?

-Despite "Wonder Woman" producer Charles Roven saying there's been very little time to consider a sequel, American director Zack Snyder earlier his month had very little qualms about declaring that such a project was in the works.
+Despite "Wonder Woman" producer Charles Roven saying there's been very little time to consider a sequel, American director Zack Snyder had very little qualms about declaring that such a project was in the works.